-College Criminal Charges
+Criminal Charges Against College Students

 - DWI – Driving while intoxicated.
 Alcohol and driving should never be mixed.
 College students often feel the invincibility of teenagers and will put themselves behind the wheel after drinking.
 A DUI can result in a suspended license, community service, and alcohol awareness classes.
 Even worse, a DUI can be part of a permanent record.

 - MIP – Minor in possession.
 The college house party or dorm consumption ar two primary places where law enforcement officers issue MIPs in a college town.
 Students often feel safe in these locations, but a loud party can prompt a phone call that ends the night.
 This infraction can carry similar consequences of a DUI — loss of license and community service is common.

 - Possession of Fake ID.
 Some students rush the growing up processes and get a fake ID to allow entrance into bars and clubs.
 This is a very common crime, often enforced as a misdemeanor.

 - Disorderly Conduct.
 This can be a wide range of things — playing music too loud, starting a fight, or physically out of control.
 Like the fake identification charge, this is most often treated as a misdemeanor and may result in community service.

 - Assault.
 Misdemeanor assault includes minor infractions like pushing, punching or shoving someone.
 Felony assault is much more serious.
 Shooting, stabbing, or attempting to do serious harm.
 Charges depend on the extent of the injury.